DmitryBondarenko1/solid-spoon/Console.md

 **Customizing Console Font**

+Once you are done with selecting a color scheme you want to edit, you can proceed to configure console font.
 Navigate to the **Console Font** section where you can define preferred font style, size, spacing, and other font parameters.
 While **Font**, **Size**, **Line Spacing** parameters are self-explanatory, **Fallback Font** parameter is used for symbols not supported by the main font.
 As you make your settings, font example is instantly shown in the preview at the bottom of the page.

 **Customizing Console Colors**